droplaunch/STEM-Projects-2021-25/README.md

-# First-Year-Stem-Project-2021
+# First-Year-Stem-Project-2022
-A repository for a certain collection of AI projects
+A repository for a certain collection of Python projects